Health & Safety

 Similarly, if you suffer from a chronic physical condition, you should consult with your physician before making the decision to study abroad.
 We cannot guarantee access to the same kind of medical care or medications you are used to at home.

-Please make the program staff aware of any medical issues or disabilities, so that we may better make any necessary arrangements and advise you regarding conditions and resources abroad.
+Please make us aware of any medical issues or disabilities well in advance of the program, so that we may advise you regarding conditions and resources abroad as well as the process for requesting academic or disability accommodations, if applicable.